zacharynewton-wk/s16-wgetter/README.md

-# Electron Playground
+# Section 16 wgetter
-Using electron to build an app using web components.
+Using electron to build an app using web components that lets CSMs use `s16wgetter.py` without a terminal.

 ## Setup
 To help develop this application or use its code, use the following commands.
 Pretty standard stuff, but always good to write it down somewhere.